-The PicoMite includes support for many LCD display panels using an SPI or I2C interface.
+The PicoMite includes support for many LCD display panels using an SPI, I2C or parallel interface.
 These commands must be entered at the command prompt (not in a program) and will cause the PicoMite to restart.
 This has the side effect of disconnecting the USB console interface which will need to be reconnected.